|Originally Performed By||Phish|

 Girl goes to fairground.
 Girl meets Armenian man.
 Armenian man gives girl doll.
 Girl flies around and encounters many angry people.
 Girl jumps naked into lake.
 Doll pulls girl beneath surface of water, drowning her.
 And so the thread of yet another human existence is cut short by the scissors of badness.

-Although she doesn’t play any role in the central The Man Who Stepped Into Yesterday story, Trey has mentioned that Esther does hail from a part of Gamehendge.
-The so-called “flying jam” in “Esther” also appears as the transitional music between several of TMWSIY songs when performed live (3/22/93, 6/26/94, 7/8/94), and on the Senior Study recording.
-Additionally, Mike’s bass line for this “flying jam” is identical to the playing he does during Page’s solo in “McGrupp.”
-Trey has even commented on this, noting how many lyrical and musical themes interweave in his numerous compositions.
+Although she doesn’t play any role in The Man Who Stepped Into Yesterday, Trey has mentioned that Esther does hail from a part of Gamehendge.
+The so-called “flying jam” in “Esther” also appears as the transitional music between several of TMWSIY songs when performed live (3/22/93, 6/26/94, 7/8/94), and on Trey’s senior study recording.
+Additionally, Mike’s bass line for this “flying jam” is identical to what he plays during Page’s solo in “McGrupp.”
 Even one of the “Secret Language” cues – the “random note” – is signaled by the same “circus” theme that kicks off “Esther.”

-Perhaps most enigmatically, “Esther” was also the first subject for a Phish video.
-The computer-animated piece was designed by an acquaintance of the band, Scott Nybakken.
-Playing more like a slide show of still images than a full-motion cartoon, the video was shown between sets at the 7/19/91 Somerville Theatre show.
+“Esther” was the subject of the first Phish video.
+The computer-animated piece was designed by an acquaintance of the band, Scott Nybakken from the Company of Science and Art (CoSA).
+Playing more like a slideshow of still images than a full-motion cartoon, the video was shown between sets at the 7/19/91 Somerville Theatre gig.Phish, “Esther” Music Video